 Dynamic Quantum Matter

-This activity is a joint theory-experiment project together with the research groups of Alexander Balatsky (Nordita), Jens Bardarson (KTH), Emil Bergholtz and Stefano Bonetti (Stockholm) funded by the Knut and Alice Wallenberg Foundation.
+This activity is a joint theory-experiment project together with the research groups of Alexander Balatsky (Nordita), Jens Bardarson (KTH), Emil Bergholtz and Stefano Bonetti (Stockholm).